 These easy Instant Pot Mashed Potatoes are creamy, dairy free, Paleo and Whole 30 friendly, and can be easily modified for the Autoimmune Protocol (AIP).
 This recipe is a tasty addition to your Thanksgiving or Christmas dinner menu, yet simple and quick enough to make any week night of the year.

-- 3 pounds of potatoes (my favorite is yukon gold, but this recipe also works with red potatoes or russet.
+- 3 pounds of potatoes (my favorite is yukon gold, but this recipe also works with red, russet, or even sweet potatoes.
 Use jewel yam or white sweet potato if you are following AIP)

 - 3 tablespoons coconut oil (optional, but encouraged)